Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Abstract

 \section{Abstract}

-Retrieval-Augmented Generation (RAG) has emerged as a dominant paradigm for mitigating hallucinations in Large Language Models (LLMs) by incorporating external knowledge.
-Nevertheless, effectively integrating and interpreting key evidence scattered across noisy documents remains a critical challenge for existing RAG systems.
-In this paper, we propose \method{}, a novel Graph-Anchored Knowledge Indexing approach that reconceptualizes graph structures from static knowledge representations into active, evolving knowledge indices. \method{} incrementally updates a graph during iterative retrieval to anchor salient entities and relations, yielding a structured index that guides the LLM in evaluating knowledge sufficiency and formulating subsequent subqueries.
-The final answer is generated by jointly leveraging all retrieved documents and the final evolved graph.
-Experiments on four multi-hop question answering benchmarks demonstrate the effectiveness of \method{}, and reveal that \method{} modulates the LLM's attention to more effectively associate key information distributed in retrieved documents.
-All code and data are available at \url{https://github.com/NEUIR/GraphAnchor}.
+Retrieval-Augmented Generation (RAG) has become a dominant paradigm for mitigating hallucinations in Large Language Models (LLMs) by incorporating external knowledge.
+However, existing RAG systems often struggle to effectively integrate and reason over key evidence scattered across noisy retrieved documents, particularly in multi-hop scenarios.
+In this paper, we propose \textbf{\method{}}, a \textbf{K}nowledge \textbf{A}nchoring framework for \textbf{I}terative \textbf{R}etrieval that anchors knowledge within retrieved knowledge to guide LLMs to locate the key information.
+During iterative retrieval, \method{} progressively updates the knowledge index to anchor salient evidence from retrieved documents.
+The evolving index serves as a navigational anchoring index that enables the LLM to assess knowledge sufficiency and formulate subsequent retrieval queries.
+Finally, \method{} generates answers by jointly leveraging the retrieved documents and the finalized anchoring index.
+Experiments on four multi-hop question answering benchmarks demonstrate that \method{} consistently outperforms strong RAG baselines.
+Further analysis shows that \method{} effectively anchors key knowledge and alleviates the context noise during iterative retrieval, improving the LLM's ability to associate and reason over dispersed evidence across retrieved documents.
+All code and data are available at \url{https://github.com/NEUIR/KAIR}.